Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-12-create-edit-save-playlists.md

 The file dialog, which is opened on choosing any of the two options above, lets you name your playlist file, choose its future location, and select its format/extension.
 Currently, you can save your playlist as M3U or M3U8 file.
 These are very human-readable text file formats which may contain only audio file paths/URLs at different lines.
 The only difference between them is that M3U8 forces the use of UTF-8 encoding.
-On macOS, you can use them interchangeably, but on Windows the system encoding, which may be different, is used for M3U files, which may cause problems with non-Latin characters.
+On macOS and Linux, you can use them interchangeably, but on Windows the system encoding, which may be different, is used for M3U files, which may cause problems with non-Latin characters.
 So, M3U8 is more recommended in general case.